-- Students may only have a pencil on their desk.
-Calculators and scratch paper will be provided by proctor, if needed for exam - 2.
-Everything brought into the room (backpacks, purses, cell phones, hats, snacks, water, etc.) must be placed at the front of the room at the student's own risk. - Only head adornments of a medical or religious nature are permitted during examinations.
+- 1. Students may only have #2 lead pencils (no mechanical pencils), eraser, and a highlighter on their desk.
+Calculators and scratch paper will be provided by proctor, if needed for exam. - 2.
+Everything brought into the room (backpacks, purses, cell phones, hats, snacks, water, etc.) must be placed at the front of the room at the student's own risk. - 3.
+Only head adornments of a medical or religious nature are permitted during examinations.
 Hats, hoodies, beanies, and/or other ornamental head coverings must be removed and left with other non-essential paraphernalia in the instructor-/proctor-designated locations - 4.
 All cell phones must be turned off and placed in backpack (no cell phones on desk or in students' pockets). - 5.
 All watch devices with internet capability must be placed in the front of the room with the student's belongings. - 6.
 Faculty will be present during entire exam and actively monitoring student behaviors. - 7.
 Students may not talk during the exams. - 8.
 Students must keep their eyes on their own exam at all times. - 9.
 Once the exam has begun students may not approach the instructor to ask questions or seek clarification. - 10.
 Students may not leave the room and return once the exam has begun.
 Students must use restrooms prior to exam.
-In the event of a medical emergency, students may leave, but the allotted time will not change.

-- 11. Students who arrive late will still be allowed to take the exam, but the stop time will remain the same. - 12.
+In the event of a medical emergency, students may leave, but the allotted time will not change. - 11.
+Students who arrive late will still be allowed to take the exam, but the stop time will remain the same. - 12.
 Exams will be timed and collected when time is up. - 13.
 Students may only access the HESI test site on the computer while taking an electronic exam.
 Students may not minimize the site, exit the site, or use chat during the exam. - 14.
 After completing the examination, students will leave the classroom and not return until instructed by faculty once all students have finished the exam. - 15.
-Students are encouraged to be present and well prepared to take all examinations.
-Consequences for being absent may include being given a different version of the exam.
+Students are required to be present and well prepared to take all examinations.
 Only students with excused absences will be given the opportunity to take a make-up exam.
-Pre-planned, non-emergency misses should be scheduled prior to absence; students will receive different exam versions from those administered to students' primary section.
-Only students with excused absences will be given the opportunity to take a make-up exam.
-Students must notify the instructor no less than one hour prior to the start of the exam for the absence to be considered excused.
-Students may make up no more than one exam per course.
+An excused missed scheduled exam are considered when extreme circumstance have occurred.
+Extreme circumstances are considered, but not limited to: